Home

 Shockwave

 I was really looking forward to this ride.
 Hoping to relive my memories of King Cobra at Kings Island.
 It didn't disappoint.
 Although it is missing the "lean-over" maneuver.
-Breaks!
+Brakes!

 Volano, The Blast Coaster Volano, The Blast Coaster